healthcarologyllc/documentation/readme.md

-Of course.
-Here is the fully detailed API documentation in English, structured with a table of contents and detailed descriptions for each endpoint as requested.

----

 ### API Documentation - `User` & `Auth` Resources

 This documentation outlines the available endpoints for managing users and authentication for the application.